 QMail Overview (Group 6)

 The RAIDA messaging surface.
-Five commands cover the full lifecycle: upload encrypted file fragments, notify the recipient’s beacon RAIDA, poll or peek the beacon for new mail, and download the stored fragments.
+Six active commands cover the full lifecycle: upload encrypted file fragments, upload large file pages, notify the recipient’s beacon RAIDA, poll or peek the beacon for new mail, and download the stored fragments.

 Overview

 QMail is RAIDA’s store-and-forward messaging service.
 A message is split into stripes (typically 7 data + 1 parity) and one stripe is uploaded to each of 8 RAIDA servers.
+Small files use one-shot upload command 70; large attachments use additive page upload command 75.
 The sender then notifies the recipient’s “beacon” RAIDA — a single RAIDA agreed in advance with the recipient — that mail is waiting.
-The recipient long-polls (ping) or non-blocking-checks (peek) the beacon, and on notification downloads the stripes from the storage RAIDAs and reassembles the message locally.
+The recipient long-polls (ping) or non-blocking-checks (peek) the beacon, downloads the private file_type=0 meta object first, and then reassembles the body and attachments locally.

 Current QMail commands are wrapped in the standard 32-byte RAIDA AES-128 packet header.
 The 48-byte QMail preamble documented below is not that packet header; it is the first 48 bytes of the decrypted request body after the RAIDA header has been parsed.

-All five commands are encrypted at the wire level using AES-128 keyed by the caller’s selected coin AN.
-For upload, tell, ping, and peek, the handler also compares the preamble AN against the stored coin record identified by the preamble.
+All six active commands are encrypted at the wire level using AES-128 keyed by the caller’s selected coin AN.
+For upload, upload large page, tell, ping, and peek, the handler also compares the preamble AN against the stored coin record identified by the preamble.
 Download currently relies on wire decryption and file/ACL checks.

-Per-command wire formats live on the dedicated pages linked from the sidebar: upload, tell, ping, peek, and download.
+Per-command wire formats live on the dedicated pages linked from the sidebar: upload, upload large page, tell, ping, peek, and download.
+The stable resumable-transfer contract is documented separately in Object Transfer v1.

 End-to-end flow